 There are alternative improvement measures which you could also consider for your home.
 It would be advisable to seek further advice and illustration of the benefits and costs of such measures.

-- External insulation with cavity wall insulation
+- External insulation with cavity wall insulation - Micro CHP

-- Air or ground source heat pump

-- Micro CHP

 Choosing the right improvement package

 About the recommended measures to improve your home's performance rating

 This section offers additional information and advice on the recommended improvement measures for your home